Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added basic info in `core` page and info on headings.
 - Minor changes in `core` module formatting.
 - Added `core` documentation for common textual elements.
+- Updated stylesheet reference to the latest changes for live pages.